iterative/dvc.org/static/docs/user-guide/running-dvc-on-windows.md

 (New Technology File System) not being very good at handling directories with large number of files.
 NTFS is a file system that the Windows NT operating system uses for storing and retrieving files on a hard disk.
 [Here](https://superuser.com/questions/15192/bad-ntfs-performance) is the resource for reference.

-We can significantly improve NTFS performance by following workarounds:
+We can significantly improve performance of DVC on Windows by following
+workarounds:

 ## Disable 8dot3 to improve the way NTFS manages the files

 With NTFS, user may want to disable 8dot3 as per [this](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2003/cc778996(v=ws.10)) reference if he finds himself using over 300K files in a single directory.
-It enables NTFS to generate shorter file names and changes the way NTFS handles large files.
+It enables NTFS to generate shorter file names and changes the way NTFS manages the files.

 ## Whitelist in Microsoft Windows Defender